khomkrity/nodejs-docker/README.md

 # nodejs-docker
 create a simple nodejs web app and containerize the app using docker

+## Prerequisite
+- Node Package Manager
+- Node.js
+- Docker

-## Installation
+## Installation and Getting Started
-> You can either choose to start the app from this project file or docker hub
+> You can either choose to start the app from this project file or docker hub \
+By default, the app listens on port 8080

 ```bash
 # Local project file
 # install dependencies